Back ] Home ] Up ] Next ]

 New York, NY

-Similar machines were marketed by various companies as late as 1930.
+Similar machines were marketed by various companies until at least 1936.

 International Time Recording, New York, NY, advertised the Standard Time Stamp in 1900.

-The Ajax Time Stamp Co., Boston, MA, advertised the Ajax Time Stamp in 1928.
+The Ajax Time Stamp Co., Boston, MA, advertised the Ajax Time Stamp during 1928-36.

 1890_Automatic_Time-Dating_Stamp_Accurate_Time_Stamp_Co._NY_NY.jpg (25701 bytes)